rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-0-order-embedding.md

-With the above in mind, edges `(1,2)` and `(2,3)` can both be described as **explicit edges**, and edge `(1,3)` as an implicit edge since it can be derived from the previous two edges.
+With the above in mind, edges `(1,2)` and `(2,3)` can both be described as **explicit edges**, and edge `(1,3)` as an implicit edge since it can be derived from the previous two.
 That is because the former two edges allow to form path `(1,2,3)`.

 Because of that, adding a child order to a tree will result in a graph that is **no longer the cover relation** of an order relation since it will in general contain edges that can be derived from other existing edges.
-The modified graph can therefore not be described as being "tranistively reduced", which is why the edge `(1,3)` must be dropped (T1 -> T2).
+The modified graph can therefore not be described as being "tranistively reduced", which is why edge `(1,3)` must be dropped (T1 -> T2).

-Note that `3` in T2 is no longer a child of root `1`, but a child of its former previous sibling `2` instead.
-As can be seen in the final cover graph T3, `3` will become the single child of `2`, and `4` in T3 the single child of `3`.
+Note that `3` in T2 is no longer a child to root `1`, but a child to its former previous sibling `2` instead.
+As can be seen in the final cover graph T3, `3` will be the single child of `2`, and `4` the single child of `3`.

-Note that the transitive order relation of T3 will still contain an edge in between `1` and `3`.
+Note that the transitive order relation of T3 will still contain the edge `(1,3)`.
 That is, `aEb` over the transitive closure of T3 is true for both nodes, which is why the order between both nodes is maintained.

 <!-- ======================================================================= -->
 ## restricted amount of affected edges

-Apart from their ancestors (e.g. `1`) any other non-ancestor node that may exist (i.e. siblings to `1`) remain to be incomparable to the child nodes (e.g. `2`).
+Apart from their ancestors (e.g. `1`) any other non-ancestor that may exist (e.g. siblings to `1`) remain to be incomparable to the child nodes (e.g.
+`2`).
 That is, the child order of `1` will not affect any of these nodes.
 Likewise, the child order of `1` will not establish a path between `1` and the descendants of its child nodes.

-Since a child order will only establish new edges in between the child nodes of a parent, and after a transitive reduction as exemplified above, no further reduction can apply.
+Since a child order will only establish new edges in between the child nodes of a parent, no further reduction can apply.
 That is, only the edges from a parent to its non-first child nodes will be dropped.

 The embedding of the child order of a parent of `N` child nodes will add `(N-1)` edges.
 After that, `(N-1)` edges will be dropped.
 Consequently,